-Upon filing of an appeal pursuant to Section 10-5.1207, At the time and place described in the order of compliance, the Planning Commission shall conduct a public hearing to consider the violation.
+At the time and place described in the order of compliance, the Commission shall conduct a public hearing to consider the violation.
 Before the close of the hearing, the Commission shall take one of the following actions:

-- (a) Affirm Approve the order to comply of the Director; - (b) Remove any of the violations or remedy steps required for compliance, and affirm approve the order as modified; or, - (c) Vacate Decline to approve the order to comply of the Director.
+- (a) Approve the order of the Director; - (b) Remove any of the violations and approve the order as modified; or, - (c) Decline to approve the order of the Director.

-If the order of the Director is affirmed approved, the Commission's decision shall become final, and the approved order will take effect fifteen (15) days after the decision, unless an appeal is filed with the Board within fifteen (15) days after the decision, pursuant to Article 1011 of this chapter.
+If the order of the Director is approved, the Commission's decision shall become final and the approved order will take effect fifteen (15) days after the decision, unless an appeal is filed with the Board, pursuant to Article 11 of this chapter.